apache/spark/docs/configuration.md

   <td>
     How often to collect executor metrics.
     <br />
-    If 0, the polling is done on executor heartbeats (thus at the heartbeat interval).
+    If 0, the polling is done on executor heartbeats (thus at the heartbeat interval, specified by <code>spark.executor.heartbeatInterval</code>).
     If positive, the polling is done at this interval.
+    The unit is millisecond.
   </td>
 </tr>
 </table>